 In January, the city’s Department of Licenses and Inspections said it had issued 255 permits for retail food sales over the past two years.
 Many of the previously announced grocery stores are still in the works.

-Opening date for the Lidl at 9751 Roosevelt Blvd. is now set for some time in 2021.
-Giant’s two-story flagship in Center City was scheduled to open this fall; the company has not commented on its current status, nor that of the brand’s planned fourth Philadelphia Heirloom Market, going into the long-vacant space at 201 South St.
+The Lidl at 9751 Roosevelt Blvd. opened on Dec.
+2. Giant’s two-story flagship in Center City was scheduled to open this fall; the company has not commented on its current status, nor that of the brand’s planned fourth Philadelphia Heirloom Market, going into the long-vacant space at 201 South St.

 Amazon recently announced plans to open a grocery store at 501 Spring Garden St.